EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/01-Research & Environment Setup/03-finetuning-environment/Fine_Tuning_Environment_Documentation.md

 * **30 GB system RAM** per session.
 * Training used ~5–6 GB, leaving headroom for preprocessing and dataloaders.

-### Disk Storage

-* **57.6 GB disk** capacity per session.
-* ~2.4 GB used for datasets, checkpoints, and logs.
-* Models/checkpoints were synced to HuggingFace Hub or Kaggle outputs to avoid data loss.

 ---

 ## Session Constraints